How to Grow an Organic Garden

 - Water well.
 Since moisture is essential for good growth, be sure to plan for watering from the very start, since most organic gardens require at least an inch of water per week (and even more when it’s hot outside).
 Easy access to spigots and rain barrels is key to avoid lugging heavy watering cans and dragging hoses around.
 Even easier is to “set it and forget it” by using drip irrigation tubing (the Gro® Potted Drip Kit is a great choice for containers) connected to a timer.
 Be sure to water right after you plant, too!

 - Serve nutritious “meals.”
 Plants constantly pull nutrients from the soil, so it’s your job to replenish them throughout the growing season so your organic garden doesn’t go hungry and start to produce less than its best.
-To that end, a month after planting, start giving your garden regular helpings of Miracle-Gro® Performance Organics® All Purpose Plant Nutrition (check the label to find out how much and how often to feed).
+To that end, a month after planting, start giving your garden regular helpings of Miracle-Gro® Performance Organics® Edibles Plant Nutrition (check the label to find out how much and how often to feed).
 Enhanced with micronutrients, it instantly feeds the soil so your plants will have a steady stream of nutrition for their best growth.

 How to Protect Your Backyard Organic Garden